Baystation12/Baystation12/tools/mapmerge2/README.md

 ## Installation

 To install Python dependencies, run `requirements-install.bat`, or run `python -m pip install -r requirements.txt` directly.
+Make sure you have Python 3.5 or higher before doing so.
 See the [Git hooks] documentation to install the Git pre-commit hook which runs the map merger automatically, or use `tools/mapmerge/Prepare Maps.bat` to save backups before running `mapmerge.bat`.